 If you want to play Super Smash Bros.
 Ultimate, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Super Smash Bros.
-Ultimate has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Super Smash Bros.
+Ultimate which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.